janet-lang/jpm/README.md

 ## Bootstrapping

-To replace the original `jpm` tool with this port (or just install this tool in the first place), run
+To replace the original `jpm` tool with this port (or just install this tool in the first place), clone this repo, and from its directory, run

 ```
 $ [sudo] janet cli.janet install